SafeKit User's Guide

 3. In the login page, enter admin as user’s name and the password you gave on initialization (e.g., pwd)

-can access to Monitoring and
+to Monitoring and

 Configuration